Cravity

-Cravity is a South Korean boy band formed by Starship Entertainment.
+Cravity is a South Korean boy band under Starship Entertainment.
 The group is composed of nine members: Serim, Allen, Jungmo, Woobin, Wonjin, Minhee, Hyeongjun, Taeyoung, and Seongmin.
 They debuted on April 14, 2020, with their extended play, Season 1.
 Hideout: Remember Who We Are.

-The group was dubbed as "Monster Rookies" in 2020, who "emerge as a global artist that attracted attention of the fans globally."
-They became the first 2020 rookie artist to debut on the Billboard K-pop Hot 100, and earned numerous awards including "New Artist of the Year" at the 12th Melon Music Awards, "Best of Next" at the 2020 Mnet Asian Music Awards, and "Rookie Award" in the 4th Soribada Awards.
-In November 2024, the group emerged as the winner of Mnet's reality competition survival show Road to Kingdom: Ace of Ace.
+The group was dubbed "Monster Rookies" in 2020, and described as "global artist[s] that attract the attention of fans globally."
+In 2020, they were the first rookie artist to debut on the Billboard K-pop Hot 100, and they earned numerous awards at end-of-year award shows including: "New Artist of the Year" at the 12th Melon Music Awards, "Best of Next" at the 2020 Mnet Asian Music Awards, and "Rookie Award" in the 4th Soribada Awards.

+In November 2024, the group placed first on the Mnet reality competition survival show Road to Kingdom: Ace of Ace.

 History

 Pre-debut

-Prior to the group's debut, Jungmo, Wonjin, Minhee, and Hyeongjun participated in the show Produce X 101 in 2019, representing Starship Entertainment, along with Moon Hyunbin.
-In the finale, Jungmo and Wonjin placed at ranks 12 and 19 respectively (without taking into consideration the 'X'-position), missing the cut-off for the show's debut-lineup.
-However, Minhee and Hyeongjun placed at ranks 10 and 4 respectively, thereby making them members of the debut line-up and members of the group X1.
-They promoted with the group until their disbandment on January 6, 2020.
+In 2019, Jungmo, Wonjin, Minhee, and Hyeongjun participated in the k-pop reality show Produce X 101, representing Starship Entertainment (along with former Starship trainee Moon Hyunbin).
+In the show's finale, Jungmo and Wonjin placed at ranks 12 and 19 respectively, narrowly missing the show's debut-lineup.
+However, Hyeongjun placed 4th and Minhee placed 10th, and made it into the debut line-up of the group X1.
+Hyeongjun and Minhee debuted with X1 on August 27, 2019, and participated in promotions until the groups disbandment on January 6, 2020.

-In March 2020, Starship began unveiling the new nine-member boy group that the agency would debut, revealing the group's name to be "Cravity".
-Cravity's name is an amalgamation of the words "Creativity" and "Gravity" that implies bringing you into their universe with their unique charm.
-Cravity, which also stands for "Center of Gravity", contains the ambition of achieving the best performance and best stage presence when all members gather together in perfect balance.
-In the same month, Starship confirmed that Cravity would be making their debut on April 14.
+In March 2020, Starship began unveiling the debut-lineup for the agency's nine-member boy group.
+That same month the group name "Cravity" was revealed, and explained as an amalgamation of the words "Creativity" and "Gravity" which implies the boys will bring you into their universe with their unique charms.
+Additionally, Cravity also stands for "Center of Gravity", and encompasses the group's ambition to achieve the best performance and stage presence when all members gather together in perfect balance.
+It was also announced that Cravity would make their debut on April 14, 2020.

 2020: Debut with Season 1.
 Hideout: Remember Who We Are and Season 2.
 Hideout: The New Day We Step Into

 Cravity debuted with the extended play Season 1.
-Hideout: Remember Who We Are on April 14, 2020, which debuted and peaked atop of Gaon's Album Chart.
-On the day of the album release, Cravity held their first ever showcase through Naver V Live, where they reached 1 million viewers.
-The music video for the lead single "Break All the Rules" from the same album has surpassed 10 million views six days after its release.
-The song has also peaked in seven regions on iTunes, including the US and Japan, while the album placed in the top three of 12 regions, peaking at number four on the Worldwide iTunes Albums Chart.

-In addition, the album is reported to have shipped over 100,000 copies in the month of April 2020, making them the best-selling South Korean rookie artist in 2020, as of August 2020.
+Hideout: Remember Who We Are on April 14, 2020, which peaked atop of Gaon's Album Chart.
+On the day of the album release, Cravity held their first ever showcase through Naver V Live, which reached 1 million viewers.
+The music video for the album's lead single "Break All the Rules" surpassed 10 million views on Youtube within six days of its release.
+The song place in the top 100 in seven regions on iTunes (including the US and Japan), and the album placed in the top three most listened to albums in 12 regions, peaking at number four on the Worldwide iTunes Albums Chart.
+Physical album sales were reported at over 100,000 copies within the month of April 2020.